 Scoliosis is a condition in which the spine curves in an abnormal lateral manner.
 Scoliosis comes about most often during the growth spurt(s) that occurs just before puberty.
-While most scoliosis cases are mild in terms of symptoms, some people can develop deformities in their spine that get more severe as they naturally grow with age.
 Scoliosis disability occurs when one’s scoliosis becomes so severe that it becomes both painful and debilitating.

 Is Scoliosis a Disability?